What's the Difference and Why Do I Need Both?

 - Be sure that you can talk about your DR plans in business terms like; how quickly the infrastructure should be back up and running, and how much data loss is acceptable in the event of a disaster.

 Backup and Disaster Recovery protect data differently with separate intents, therefore it is prudent to ensure you have both in place to properly protect your business.
 As you consider your DR and backup strategies, please start by defining your backup and DR business objectives.
 Once you understand what you are trying to protect your infrastructure from, you can then define how to protect your infrastructure.
-Here is a list to help get you started.

 Some 3rd party providers provide a single solution that can provide both long term retention, for backups, as well as a DR solution for disasters.
 I've used some of these solutions and they do provide a good one size fits all, but again, you need to define your business goals first, then find your solution.
 Azure provides separate Backup and DR solutions that provide good solutions and are cost effective.